-There are 11 active recognition and measurement projects the FASB considers to be narrow projects.
+There are 10 active recognition and measurement projects the FASB considers to be narrow projects.
 New projects added to the technical agenda include:

-- Accounting for and disclosure of crypto assets Moving to a fair value accounting model from the current intangible asset model. - Accounting and disclosure of software costs Exploring ways to narrow the differences between the current internal use and external use models. - Accounting for environmental credit programs Exploring how to improve the accounting for participants in programs that result in the creation of environmental credits. - Accounting for acquired financial assets within the scope of Update 2016-13 Expanding the scope of the purchased credit deteriorated (PCD) accounting model and modifying the presentation of expected credit losses for acquired financial assets.
+- Accounting for investments in tax credit structures using the proportional amortization method: - Accounting and disclosure of software costs Exploring ways to narrow the differences between the current internal use and external use models; - Accounting for environmental credit programs Exploring how to improve the accounting for participants in programs that result in the creation of environmental credits; - Business combination project; and - Implementation issues related to ASC 606 and ASC 842.